Elpacos/Instagram_python_bot/README.md

 # Instagram_python_bot
-Instagram Bot wrote in Python using InstaPy library.
+Instagram Bot wrote in Python using InstaPy.
+Firefox browser is needed to run the bot.